 Annual contribution limits for the GESPP are based on EUR 6,000.
-The amount that U.S. employees can contribute to the GESPP has gone up for the 2021 year as the dollar fell against the Euro in 2020.
-The 2021 GESPP maximum contribution for US Shell employees is $6,980.
+The amount that U.S. employees can contribute to the GESPP has gone down for the year 2023 as the dollar strengthened against the Euro in 2022.
+The 2023 GESPP maximum contribution for US Shell employees is $5,954.

 The U.S. dollar equivalent is set as of November 1st from the prior year.
-Because the dollar lost strength in value compared to the Euro last year, U.S.-based Shell employees can expect an increase in contribution limits for the GESPP.
-For 2020, EUR 6,000 was worth $6,696 as of November 1st, 2019.
-For 2021, that number increases to $6,980, meaning that U.S.-based employees can contribute more in the 2021 year than the 2020 year.
+Because the dollar strengthened in value compared to the Euro last year, U.S.-based Shell employees saw a decrease in contribution limits for the GESPP.

 Additionally, the GESPP gives employees a discount on the purchase price compared to buying Shell stock on the open market.
 Specifically, the price advantage comes in two forms: